Moving to Bakersfield CA could possibly be the worst decision of your life…

 Housing expenses here are 11% lower than the national average, so you’ll save a bit of money here if you plan on buying a home.

 Additionally, the city has relatively low taxes.
-So you’ll be able to put more money back in your pocket–as long as you don’t get robbed.
+Meaning you’ll be able to make your money stretch–as long as you don’t get robbed.

 Bakersfield also has some pretty cool job opportunities.